This is a simple POC for a Chrome extension that shows how to use LLM on the Web locally. It leverages Transformer.js

 Service Worker

 - Is another way to offload task from main thread and do any heavy processing needed.
 We will be using this since its gels well with the Extension flow and is simpler to consume.
-To create and consume a simple service worker in Extension we need to do the following:
+To create and consume a simple service worker in Extension we need to do the following:-

-Create a service-worker.js
+Create a

-import { pipeline, env, PipelineType } from "@xenova/transformers"; import { AVAILABLE_MODELS } from "../utils/data"; import { getInnerHTMLFromPage } from "../utils/utils"; if ( typeof ServiceWorkerGlobalScope !== "undefined" && self instanceof ServiceWorkerGlobalScope ) { // Skip initial check for local models, since we are not loading any local models. env.allowLocalModels = false; // Due to a bug in onnxruntime-web, we must disable multithreading for now. // See https://github.com/microsoft/onnxruntime/issues/14445 for more information. env.backends.onnx.wasm.numThreads = 1; class PipelineSingleton { static instance = { "text-classification": null, "question-answering": null, summarization: null, }; static async getInstance(task, progress_callback) { if (this.instance[task] === null) { console.log("create new Instance", task); const item = AVAILABLE_MODELS.find((el) => el.task == task); const model = item.model; this.instance[task] = pipeline(task, model, { progress_callback, }); } return this.instance[task]; } } // Listen for messages from the UI, process it, and send the result back. chrome.runtime.onMessage.addListener( (message, sender, sendResponse) => { // Run model prediction asynchronously (async function () { // Run model prediction let result = await model(message.query); console.log("Service worker result", result); // Send response back t sendResponse(result); })(); // return true to indicate we will send a response asynchronously // see https://stackoverflow.com/a/46628145 for more information return true; } ); }
+file, that houses logic to load and run llm.import { pipeline, env, PipelineType } from "@xenova/transformers"; import { AVAILABLE_MODELS } from "../utils/data"; import { getInnerHTMLFromPage } from "../utils/utils"; if ( typeof ServiceWorkerGlobalScope !== "undefined" && self instanceof ServiceWorkerGlobalScope ) { // Skip initial check for local models, since we are not loading any local models. env.allowLocalModels = false; // Due to a bug in onnxruntime-web, we must disable multithreading for now. // See https://github.com/microsoft/onnxruntime/issues/14445 for more information. env.backends.onnx.wasm.numThreads = 1; class PipelineSingleton { static instance = { "text-classification": null, "question-answering": null, summarization: null, }; static async getInstance(task, progress_callback) { if (this.instance[task] === null) { console.log("create new Instance", task); const item = AVAILABLE_MODELS.find((el) => el.task == task); const model = item.model; this.instance[task] = pipeline(task, model, { progress_callback, }); } return this.instance[task]; } } // Listen for messages from the UI, process it, and send the result back. chrome.runtime.onMessage.addListener( (message, sender, sendResponse) => { // Run model prediction asynchronously (async function () { // Run model prediction let result = await model(message.query); console.log("Service worker result", result); // Send response back t sendResponse(result); })(); // return true to indicate we will send a response asynchronously // see https://stackoverflow.com/a/46628145 for more information return true; } ); }

 Now to consume it in React code we can just call: